Table of Contents

 2 Under Windows Logs, click on System.
 Then on the main panel, you will find all the log information.
 Scroll down in the main panel, you will find the Error Level log as shown below.

-It provides information like when was this error recorded, its Event Id, Task Category, Source from where the error occurs, etc. When you click on the error you will get general and detail information about the error.
+It provides information like when was this error recorded, its Event Id, Task Category, Source from where the error occurs, etc. When you click on the error you will get general and detailed information about the error.

 General Tab shows general information.